 This category is comprised of the smallest vehicles in the crossover/SUV lineups of their respective makers, but not every luxury brand has an entry in this class—at least not yet.
 And note that while we categorize them as subcompacts, most of the vehicles in this class are appreciably larger than most mainstream-brand subcompact crossovers.
 Furthermore, don’t think that “premium” and “subcompact” are incompatible terms—these vehicles come standard with genuinely upscale trim inside and out, and can be optioned up with a dizzying (and pricey) array of comfort, convenience, and technology features just like their larger linemates.
-One of them offers some serious high-performance hardware as well.

 Every vehicle in this category is powered by a 2.0-liter 4-cylinder.
 Horsepower output ranges between 180-240 on most of them, and all of them are turbocharged save for the Lexus UX.
 The Audi Q3, Jaguar E-Pace, and Land Rover Range Rover Evoque come standard with all-wheel drive; the rest come standard with front-wheel drive and are available with AWD.

-WHAT’S NEW FOR 2019
+WHAT’S NEW FOR 2020

 MODELS THAT OFFER SOMETHING UNUSUAL